b1ank1108/awesome-stars/README.md

 - [nightmare-space/adb_kit](https://github.com/nightmare-space/adb_kit) - A Better ADB GUI and More Than a ADB GUI
 - [noidsirius/SootTutorial](https://github.com/noidsirius/SootTutorial) - A step-by-step tutorial for Soot (a Java static analysis framework)
 - [NotoChen/Jetbrains-Help](https://github.com/NotoChen/Jetbrains-Help) - 一个有助于提升Jetbrains服务商相关产品易用性的工具
+- [Nuitka/Nuitka](https://github.com/Nuitka/Nuitka) - Nuitka is a Python compiler written in Python.
+It's fully compatible with Python 2.6, 2.7, 3.4-3.13.
+You feed it your Python app, it does a lot of clever things, and spits out an executable or extension module.
 - [oae/gnome-shell-pano](https://github.com/oae/gnome-shell-pano) - Next-gen Clipboard Manager for Gnome Shell
 - [ocrmypdf/OCRmyPDF](https://github.com/ocrmypdf/OCRmyPDF) - OCRmyPDF adds an OCR text layer to scanned PDF files, allowing them to be searched
 - [OdysseusYuan/LKY_OfficeTools](https://github.com/OdysseusYuan/LKY_OfficeTools) - 一键自动化 下载、安装、激活 Office 的利器。